More than half of American adults carry credit card debt from month to month, and most can’t handle their overall debt load.

 The sooner you cut unnecessary expenses, get your credit scores up, raise your DTI ratio, save for a down payment, and plan for additional expenses, the sooner you will be ready to become a homeowner.

+What is a home equity loan?
 Are you ready to settle your debt and move forward with financial freedom?
 Americor is here to help.
 Our goal is to help you tackle your debt so you can move towards a brighter financial future, especially if that future includes a home that you will cherish for years to come.

 Get started with our debt settlement program today!